alfreddatakillen/xstreem/README.md

 Where `eventobj` is any (JSON stringable) object that represents an event.

-Returns a promise which resolves the event's position (Integer) in the event stream.
+Returns a promise which resolves on successful write to the filesystem.

 ### `.listen(startPos, callbackFn)`